ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/zero-knowledge-proofs.md

 });
 ```

-Are you ready to verify your first proof on the TON blockchain?
+Are you ready to verify your first proof on TON Blockchain?
 To kick things off, let's run the Blueprint test by executing the following command in the terminal:
 ```bash
 npx blueprint test
 ```